Hamstring Curl

 Purpose

-Hamstring curls can be a helpful exercise to balance tension around the knee for stability and general joint health, or to address a specific weakness of the hamstrings.
+Hamstring curls can be a helpful exercise to balance strength around the knee for stability and general joint health, or to address a specific weakness of the hamstrings, especially asymmetry from left to right by doing them unilaterally.

 Programming

-Generally a few sets of 6-15 reps is a reasonable protocol.
-The exercise should be performed at the end of a workout along with other accessory work.
+Generally 2-4 sets of 6-15 reps is a reasonable protocol.
+The exercise should be performed at the end of a workout along with other accessory work after primary lifts.

 Variations